Beilfuss/receipts-generator/readme.md

 # Receipts Generator

-A simple receipt generator for 12 month contracts, created to help a very special friend and to practice coding;
+A simple receipt generator for 12 month contracts, created to help a very special friend and to practice coding.
+You can try the system at [this link](https://receipts-generator-mb.netlify.app/).

 ## Further explanations